 And where is CBD in all of this?

-Some hemp producers will use leftover plants remains to create some cheap and low-quality oil and pass it off as premium CBD oil.
+Some hemp producers will use leftover plants to create cheap and low-quality oil and pass it off as premium CBD oil.
 Unlike CBD oil grown for medicinal use, these hemp oil products are potentially harmful.
 This oil is more prone to contamination.
-Read the following section to be able to the difference
+Read the following section to be able to the difference.

 CBD oil vs. hemp oil